- Manuscript Submission Requirements Checklist

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

 ACS Agricultural Science & Technology authors are encouraged to submit images to be considered for use on the journal’s front cover or Supplementary Covers at the time of the submission of their revised manuscript.
 If your article is accepted for publication, your suggestion may also be selected for use as one of the journal’s covers.
+Images chosen for the front cover will be published at no cost to the author.
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.

 Cover image submissions should be colorful and visually engaging, with minimal text.
 The cover image should not resemble a graphical abstract or data figure, but rather should be an artistic and scientifically accurate representation of the manuscript.